HOW TO OPTIMISE PREBUILT PC FOR GAMING

 For Intel, there should be another option called High Performance which we recommend selecting, however, if there is an ultimate performance power setting we recommend selecting that instead.
 Once again, this will improve your overall stability within Windows and your boot times upon turning your system on.

 Another Windows setting that can be changed for a “best gaming experience” is Game Mode within settings.
 Press Windows Key + I and type in Game Mode.
 Switch the option to ON and it should then be enabled.
-Resources will be managed to achieve the optimum frame rate and additionally, Windows update will be suspended which will help you avoid your system automatically scheduling it to restart while pending an updates to be installed.
+Resources will be managed to achieve the optimum frame rate and additionally, Windows update will be suspended which will help you avoid your system automatically scheduling it to restart while pending an update to be installed.

 Windows updates are recommended to ensure stability within your system, but preventing Windows updates from downloading and installing during active hours is recommended as mentioned above.
 This can be done by opening settings with Windows Key + I and clicking Update and Security > Windows Update.
 Click on Advanced options then click update options.
-Disable Restart this device as soon as possible when a restart is required to install an update, enable show a notification and use Pause updates to delay the installation of updates for up to 35 days.
+Disable Restart this device as soon as possible when a restart is required to install an update, enable show a notification, and use Pause updates to delay the installation of updates for up to 35 days.

 Graphics card drivers are highly recommended to update as soon as a driver is available, mainly due to it having the latest optimizations for games that you may be interested in playing.
 Having either GeForce Experience (NVIDIA GeForce graphics) or Radeon Software (AMD RX graphics) installed will allow you to easily update your driver through it, however, they also offer game optimization which is customized depending on your installed hardware.